brson/solana-move-demo/README.md

 ## Running the Solana-Move demo

-**This is aspirational - none of this works now but is what we are working toward.**
+**This is aspirational - not all of this works now but is what we are working toward.**

 You'll need the `move` command from Solana's `sui` repo, built with Solana support.
 This can be done with